A

 Careers

-Your future is our future so if you are looking for a new opportunity, join Amarin.
-Together we can achieve great things and improve patients’ lives.
+If you are looking for a new opportunity, why not join us at Amarin ?
+Together we can achieve great things and improve patient's lives.

 Newsroom

-We’ve got some exciting plans in the UK.
-Explore our latest news and stay up to date with the innovative work we’re doing.
+We've got exciting plans.
+Explore our latest news and stay up to date with the innovative work we're doing.

 1. Dhindsa DS, Sandesara PB, Shapiro MD, Wong ND.
 The Evolving Understanding and Approach to Residual Cardiovascular Risk Management.
 Front Cardiovasc Med.
 2020;7:88.